• Skip to primary navigation

 Two breaded chops fried golden brown and asparagus on square white plate.

-More great Pork Chop recipes to try:
+Best Ever Pork Chop recipes

 This post was originally published March 23, 2012.
 Occasionally I update with fresh tips, content, and photos.
 Current update February 4, 2021.